streamr-dev/network/README.md

 ## Authentication options

-**Authenticating with an API key has been deprecated.
-Support for email/password authentication will be dropped in the future with authentication by cryptographic keys/wallets will be the only supported method of authentication.**
+**Authenticating with an API key has been deprecated.**

+**Support for email/password authentication will be dropped in the future and cryptographic keys/wallets will be the only supported method.**

 Authenticating with an Ethereum private key by cryptographically signing a challenge.
 Note the utility function `StreamrClient.generateEthereumAccount()`, which can be used to easily get the address and private key for a newly generated account.
 Authenticating with Ethereum also automatically creates an associated Streamr user, if it doesn't exist: